Shoop123/berenet/README.md

 # berenet
 Matrix based neural network library.

 > This is a library I threw together while learning about neural networks.
-So far it creates and trains (with backpropogation) a regular ANN with a few tuning knobs available to cutomize training.
+So far it creates and trains (with backpropagation) a regular ANN with a few tuning knobs available to customize training.
 Those will be covered further down.

 <hr>